Ohrid: Middle Ages

-Ottoman Period
+Ottoman period

 During the 16th century, Ohrid was located in the Sanjak of Ohrid.
-The Sanjak of Ohrid, in the years 1529-1536, had 33,271 households (32,648 Christians and 623 Muslims), with 1331 widows and 3392 unmarried singles.
+In the years 1529–1536, Sanjak of Ohrid had 33,271 households (32,648 Christians and 623 Muslims), with 1331 widows and 3392 unmarried singles.
 There were 859 settlements and 10 cities, with an average of 28.7 houses per settlement.
 Ohrid itself had 337 Christian families, 44 unmarried singles, 12 widows and 93 Muslim families.
 In 1583, the Sanjak of Ohrid was made up of several Kazas, including the Kaza of Ohrid, which were in turn made of Nahiyes; the Ottoman Defter recorded, within the Nahiya of Ohrid, 2,920 Christian homes, 627 unmarried singles and 465 Muslim families within a total of 107 settlements.

+In 1889, according to a French research, the city had 2.500-3.000 houses and approximately 12.000 individuals, of which 2/3 were Bulgarians and Vlachs and the rest 1/3 were Albanophone Muslims with 20-25 Slavophone Greek families.
 The Christian population declined during the first centuries of Ottoman rule.
 In 1664, there were only 142 Christian households.
 The situation changed in the 18th century when Ohrid emerged as an important trade center on a major trade route.
 At the end of this century it had around five thousand inhabitants.

 Towards the end of the 18th century and in the early part of the 19th century, Ohrid region, like other parts of European Turkey, was a hotbed of unrest.
 In the 19th century the region of Ohrid became part of the Pashalik of Scutari, ruled by the Bushati family.

 After the Christian population of the bishopric of Ohrid voted on a plebiscite in 1874 overwhelmingly in favour of joining the Bulgarian Exarchate (97%), the Exarchate became in control of the area.
+In 1889, Gustav Weigand discovered in Ohrid the important Codex Dimonie, a collection of Aromanian-language religious texts.
+In statistics gathered by Vasil Kanchov in 1900, the city of Ohrid was inhabited by 8000 Bulgarians, 5000 Turks, 500 Muslim Albanians, 300 Christian Albanians, 460 Vlachs and 600 Romani.
+The Bulgarian researcher Vasil Kanchov wrote in 1900 that many Albanians declared themselves as Turks.
+Ohrid, the population that declared itself Turkish "was of Albanian blood", but it "had been Turkified after the Ottoman invasion, including Skanderbeg", referring to Islamization.